-‘I am ready now!’
-Zoran exclaimed full of vigour, looking ahead, eager anticipation in his eyes, ‘the rain has renewed my energy, my strength and courage.
+‘I am ready now,’ Zoran exclaimed full of vigour, looking ahead, eager anticipation in his eyes, ‘the rain has renewed my energy, my strength and courage.
 I feel reborn.
-I am not afraid any more.
+I am not afraid anymore.
 We must hurry immediately and gain the lost ground.
 We shall enter the Magic Circle as honourably as the others.’

-They proceeded to go downhill on the West side, braving the elements, their cloaks flapping around their bodies, their hoods kept in place with their hands.
+They proceeded to go downhill on the west side, braving the elements, their cloaks flapping around their bodies, their hoods kept in place with their hands.

 They walked for two nights and two days.
-On the second day, in the pale morning light, they caught up with the second contender and his Mentors.
-In the afternoon, far out from the Eastern side, they met up with the third contender flanked by his own Mentors.
+On the second day, in the pale morning light, they caught up with the second contender and his mentors.
+In the afternoon, far out from the eastern side, they met up with the third contender flanked by his own mentors.

-They all finally arrived at the bridge over the river.
+They all arrived at the bridge over the river.
 They crossed it and soon they found themselves at the site of the Magic Circle.
 It was situated within a large Warring Clearing in the middle of a thick grove of oak trees, surrounded by other venerable old trees, verdant thornbush and dense, tall brush.

 Zoran was happy to have reached it at the same time as the others.
 That meant he could represent his own town in the contest.

-‘The Arch Druid will arrive at sunset’, an Ovate announced to the combatants, ‘Soon the Altar for the Ceremony will be ready.’
+‘The Arch Druid will arrive at sunset’, an Ovate announced to the combatants.
+‘Soon the Altar for the Ceremony will be ready.’

-Zoran’s elder Mentor pointed at a large Sarsen slab standing to the side of the Warring Clearing.
+Zoran’s elder mentor pointed at a large Sarsen slab standing to the side of the Warring Clearing.

 ‘Today, he will bless the three of you and read out the rules for the fight tomorrow,’ the Ovate concluded, clapping his hands three times to endorse the Druidic warrant.